Our clients matter most.

 “Probate assets” are initially identified and gathered by the Personal Representative.
 The Decedent’s probate assets will be used to pay for attorney’s fees and costs of the probate as well as debts and taxes owed by the Decedent.

-If the Decedent left a valid Will, then the probate assets remaining after payment of costs and debts will be distributed in accordance with the terms of the Will.
+If the deceased person left a valid Will, then the probate assets remaining after payment of costs and debts will be distributed in accordance with the terms of the Will.
 If there is no valid Will, then the probate assets will be distributed according to the specific requirements set forth in the Florida Statutes and other provisions of Florida law.
 Generally, this means that the probate assets will be distributed to close family members in a specific order of priority.

 If the case has been filed as a “Summary Administration” then somewhat different rules apply.
 A Personal Representative will not be appointed, and the process will usually take less time than a “Formal Administration.”